Dream of having the confidence to travel solo?

 And to finish, there was a little plate of nice Moroccan cookies.
 Many Moroccan cookies seem to have almonds in them, making them taste vaguely like marzipan.
 I adore almonds, but those with nut allergies should be careful.

-24 Hours in the Sahara Desert Tour
+Sahara Desert Tour

 Afternoon: Todra Gorge